alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

 26. A --unicast transmission-- is always meant for just one receiving address.
 At the ethernet level this is done by looking at a --special bit in the destination MAC address.
-If the --least significant bit in the first octet-- of a destination address is set to --zero--, it means the ethernet frame is intended only for the destination address.
+If the --least significant bit in the first octet-- of a destination address is set to --zero-- (first octect means from left, and least significant means the right one), it means the ethernet frame is intended only for the destination address.

 [ATTENTION]
 This means it would be sent to all devices on the collision domain, but only actually received and process by the intended destination.